Uniform interpolation with constructive diamond: Sequent calculi for and

 \begin{proof} We focus on $\GfourWK$, as the equivalence for $\GfourCK$ is treated similarly.
 Note that we abused notation: $\Delta$ in $\Gamma \vdash_{\WK} \Delta$ denotes the \emph{formula} $\phi$ if the succedent $\Delta=\{\phi\}$, and $\bot$ if $\Delta=\emptyset$.

 For the left to right direction it suffices to show all rules of $\GfourWK$ are admissible in $\WK$.

-For the right to left direction, we encounter an obstacle in the mechanisation.
+For the right to left direction, the pen-and-paper proof boils down to showing all axioms provable and all rules of the axiomatic system admissible in $\GfourWK$.
+The admissibility of cut crucially helps in the case of $\MP$.
+In the mechanisation, we encounter the following obstacle.
 We are trying to prove that $\vdash_{\GfourWK}\Gamma \Ra \Delta$, a statement we mechanised in Rocq in the type \texttt{Type}, which requires the construction of an \emph{explicit} proof.
 As an assumption we have $\Gamma \vdash_{\WK} \Delta$, a statement in the type \texttt{Prop}, which promises the opaque \emph{existence} of a proof without giving an explicit one.
 We are then in a dead end: we cannot build an explicit proof for $\vdash_{\GfourWK}\Gamma \Ra \Delta$ by relying on the opaque one of $\Gamma \vdash_{\WK} \Delta$.
-To circumvent this difficulty we exploit the decidability of $\GfourWK$: if the decision procedure outputs $\vdash_{\GfourWK}\Gamma \Ra \Delta$ then we are done, else we show that the output $\not\vdash_{\GfourWK}\Gamma \Ra \Delta$ and our assumption $\Gamma \vdash_{\WK} \Delta$ leads to a contradiction (which does not require the construction of an explicit proof).
-Once this subtlety in the mechanisation is dealt with, the proof boils down to showing all axioms provable and all rules of the axiomatic system admissible in $\GfourWK$.
-The admissibility of cut crucially helps in the case of $\MP$. \end{proof}
+To circumvent this difficulty we exploit the decidability of $\GfourWK$: if the decision procedure outputs $\vdash_{\GfourWK}\Gamma \Ra \Delta$ then we are done, else we show that the output $\not\vdash_{\GfourWK}\Gamma \Ra \Delta$ and our assumption $\Gamma \vdash_{\WK} \Delta$ leads to a contradiction (which does not require the construction of an explicit proof). \end{proof}